mjp002/mjp002/README.md

 # 💫 About Me:

-🔭 I’m currently working on a mobile app called "파미 PharMy"
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m working as a Mobile App Developer + Data Analyst in Educon.

 - :seedling: Exploring Technical Content Writing.